paydownant/MatrixWaifu/README.md

 C++ Gui Test using ImGui

-Build dir is included just for the sake of example.
+Build dir is included just for the sake of being an example.
 In applications, build dir needs to be cleaned and restarted using command:
   - cmake . -B <build_dir_path>
   - or enter build dir and cmake ..